CSaunders41/aimBot/TROUBLESHOOTING.md

 - "Clear Debug Log" button resets the file when it gets too large
 - Monster paths can be easily copied from the log file into the ignored monsters editor

+### 11. Pause System and Auto-Click Delay (NEW)
+**Problem**: Users needed a way to pause automatic targeting when monsters are behind walls or inaccessible.
+**Fix**: Added comprehensive pause and delay system:
+- New "Pause Automatic Targeting Key" setting (default: P key) to instantly pause/resume automatic targeting
+- New "Auto-Click Delay (ms)" setting (default: 200ms) creates a delay before auto-clicking, giving time to react
+- Visual feedback shows "AUTOMATIC TARGETING PAUSED" on screen when paused
+- Countdown timer shows remaining delay time before next auto-click
+- Pause works by toggle - press once to pause, press again to resume
+- Delay prevents rapid-fire clicking and allows user intervention
+- Works only in automatic targeting mode - manual mode is unaffected

 ## Testing Steps

 ### Step 1: Choose Your Mode